N9EWO Review :

 expected at this price point.

 decent too.
-As with the Wouxun there are special memories for this band and
+There are special memories for FMBC and

-store and access the same weird way.
+store and access a bit different versus the standard radio memories (but not difficult).
 One cannot use the computer software to

 program the 10 FM memories.
-Must be done manually, but was not hard to figure
+Must be done manually, but again was not hard to figure

 Transmit / Receive Audio